dungnguyenquang18/Finetune/README.md

 ## What this project does

 - Preprocesses parallel English-Vietnamese data and (optionally) generates CoT annotations using a generative API.
-- Fine-tunes a pretrained causal LM with LoRA adapters, with configurable maximum token length, batch size, gradient accumulation and quantization options.
+- Fine-tunes a pretrained causal LM with LoRA adapters, with configurable maximum token length, batch size and gradient accumulation.
+Quantization is not enabled by default in the provided training scripts; see the Quantization & Offload section below for instructions if you want to enable 8-bit/4-bit training.
 - Provides small evaluation scripts to run quick checks and compute losses or generate outputs.

 ## Repository layout